kingstonrichard/kingstonrichard.uk/_posts/2019-05-22-working-in-the-open.markdown

 ---
 layout: post
-title:  "Working in the open"
+title: Working in the open
-categories: #DigitalBarnsley #DigitalFirst #IncomeManagement
 redirect_from:
   - /20190522
 ---